flowchart LR

 | Bayesian Adaptive | Uses Bayesian updating to allocate to optimal doses | Efficient; incorporates prior knowledge | Complex implementation; regulatory acceptance varies |

-Whatever the approach, certain principles apply (U.S. Food and Drug Administration 2019): Placebo should almost always be included—it is required for understanding the magnitude of any effect and for accounting for the substantial placebo response seen in many indications.
+Whatever the approach, certain principles apply (U.S. Food and Drug Administration 2019): Placebo should almost always be included, both to quantify the drug’s effect over background and to account for the often-substantial placebo response in many indications.
 The doses studied should bracket the expected optimal dose, including doses both above and below the target.
-And the analysis should incorporate pharmacokinetic data, since exposure-response relationships are often more interpretable than dose-response relationships.
+And the analysis should incorporate pharmacokinetic data, since exposure-response relationships are often more interpretable than simple dose-response relationships.

 8.2 Endpoint Selection